 7. Marketing Plan

 What is your main aim for this business plan?
 Outline your plan for marketing and promotions.
+You could use this marketing plan template.
 Describe how your audience will hear about, learn about and decide to take the next step to buy your product or service.
 Also outline the budget required for these strategies.

 8. Sales Strategy

-The most important question to ask…….
-How will I sell my products?
+The most important question is to ask yourself: How will I sell my products?
 This answer is discussed with the sales strategy you plan.
 Be as precise as possible.
 Add numbers.
 How many agents will you hire?
 How?
 Add specific sales targets.
 Will you sell online, will you use sales reps?

 10. Financial Projections